-Eligible employees will be reimbursed up to \$500 (or amount reflected on contract/LOE) per fiscal year for the actual costs of tuition, fees, and books/materials for teachers enrolled in a class at an accredited institution.
-Credits earned from accredited schools or an equivalent agency will be eligible for reimbursement.
+Employees must be employed under a Diocesan contract to be eligible for Credit Reimbursement.
+Employees will be reimbursed up to \$500 (or amount reflected on contract) per fiscal year for the actual costs of tuition, fees, and books/materials for teachers enrolled in a class at an accredited institution.
+Credits earned from accredited schools, or an equivalent agency will be eligible for reimbursement.

-Eligible employees will be required to obtain prior written approval for credit reimbursement (via Request for Credit Reimbursement Form).
-Reimbursement will be paid upon successful completion of course, submission of proof of tuition/fee payment, and grade report or transcript.
+Employees will be required to obtain prior written approval for Credit Reimbursement (via

+Request for Credit Reimbursement Form).
+Reimbursement will be paid upon successful completion of course, submission of proof of tuition/fee payment and grade report or transcript.

-Eligible employees will be reimbursed for credits earned during the second semester or summer only if they are employed by RCS for the following school year.
+Employees will be reimbursed for credits earned during the second semester or summer only if they are employed by RCS for the following school year.